ros-controls/ros2_control/hardware_interface/doc/hardware_interface_types_userdoc.rst

 Because ports implemented as ``<gpio>``-tag are typically very application-specific, there exists no generic publisher within the ros2_control framework.
 A custom gpio-controller has to be implemented for each application.
 As an example, see :ref:`the GPIO controller example <ros2_control_demos_example_10_userdoc>` as part of the demo repository.

+Hardware Groups
+*****************************
+Hardware Component Groups serve as a critical organizational mechanism within complex systems, facilitating error handling and fault tolerance.
+By grouping related hardware components together, such as actuators within a manipulator, users can establish a unified framework for error detection and response.

+Hardware Component Groups play a vital role in propagating errors across interconnected hardware components.
+For instance, in a manipulator system, grouping actuators together allows for error propagation.
+If one actuator fails within the group, the error can propagate to the other actuators, signaling a potential issue across the system.
+By default, the actuator errors are isolated to their own hardware component, allowing the rest to continue operation unaffected.
+In the provided ROS2 control configuration, the ``<group>`` tag within each ``<ros2_control>`` block signifies the grouping of hardware components, enabling error propagation mechanisms within the system.

 Examples
 *****************************
 The following examples show how to use the different hardware interface types in a ``ros2_control`` URDF.